👀 Solink Secure Summit ’25 now sold out.

 Finally, gas station pumps are a notorious location for the installation of credit card skimmers.
 These are small devices that attach on top of the credit card slot on a gas station pump.
 The skimmer can then record all of the information stored on the magnetic strip of the credit card.
 Criminals can then use this information to steal the customer’s identity and/or use their credit card number in further fraudulent purchases.

-What are the components of a security system for a gas station, convenience store, or car wash?
+What are the components of a gas station security system, convenience store security system, and/or car wash security system?

 • CCTV security cameras